RDaniel396/Rdaniel396/README.md

 ---
   I am PhD graduate researcher formerly in the School of Mathematics and Statistics at the University of Sheffield.
   Now, I am working and living in London, looking for a new adventure outside academia.
+  Other than being a scientist, I am best described as a model builder, analyst, and researcher, working mainly with Python.

 ---
+### You can find my CV [here]()

 <img src="https://github.com/RDaniel396/Rdaniel396/assets/127308459/9e66c39d-ca13-4be5-a09f-1ef00e1de88c" align="left" width=10% height=10%>

 ## Publications